Street Fighter 6 looks like the reinvention Capcom's fighting series needs

 These days, Street Fighter 5 presents a pretty comprehensive package, but it didn't have the smoothest launch back in 2016.
 Lauded for its gameplay and graphics, the initial release was widely criticized as an incomplete experience, lacking in single player content and characters.
 Producer Yoshinori Ono even admitted "we all know that we didn’t put out a complete product."

-In 2022, things are different, though post-launch support has officially ended.
+Things are different in 2022, though post-launch support has officially ended.
 After five seasons of DLC content, the last of which introduced Luke, Capcom's last-gen fighter certainly feels complete.
-Admittedly, Street Fighter 5 never truly grabbed me and though I can appreciate the story mode, you never did much beyond watching cutscenes and fighting in-between.
+Admittedly, Street Fighter 5 never truly grabbed me; I can appreciate the story mode, but you never did much beyond watching cut-scenes and fighting in-between.

-However, World Tour has immediately caught my eye.
-Capcom is promising it'll push "the boundaries of what a fighting game is and allows players to leave their own legacy with their player avatar."
+World Tour immediately caught my eye, however.
+Capcom is promising it'll push "the boundaries of what a fighting game is" and allow players "to leave their own legacy with their player avatar."
 Frankly, it looks like nothing we've seen before in Capcom's iconic series.
 If Street Fighter 6 pulls this off, it could make for a revolutionary next step.